 Residents enjoy balanced, healthy lifestyles without paying the premiums seen in coastal or large metropolitan areas.
 Families can raise children in safe neighborhoods; retirees can stretch fixed incomes further; and professionals can find neighborhoods with vibrant social and cultural offerings.

 For a closer look at cities recognized for safety alongside affordability, see 10 Safest Cities to Live in the US.
+If you’re curious about urban areas that combine affordability with walkability and ease of daily living, our overview of the 10 Most Walkable Cities in the US offers useful insights.

 Lifestyle Factors Driving Moves to Affordable Urban Areas